lifeiscontent/realworld/api/docs/feature-development/graphql/create_mutation.md

 >  end
 > ```

-Next, let's expose it to the [MutationType][mutation_type.rb] which is the root type that mutations resolve through.
+Next, let's expose it to the [MutationType][api/app/graphql/types/mutation_type.rb] which is the root type that mutations resolve through.

 ```rb
 # frozen_string_literal: true